DataScienceUB/PFM/projects1819.md

 This project is coadvised by Mireia Ribera (UB) and Agata Lapedriza (UOC-MIT).

-## Project: Man-made structures detection from space.
+## Man-made structures detection from space.

-Advisor: Jordi Vitrià
+Advisor: Jordi Vitrià (jordi.vitria@ub.edu)

 With the development of affordable and recurrent remote sensing technology, we can now access frequent geospatial information in different levels of detail, ranging from 100m to 0.01m.
 The task of detecting various types of man-made structure and man-induced change has become a key problem in remote sensing image analysis.